Golf: Play of the game

 Every round of golf is based on playing a number of holes in a given order.
 A "round" typically consists of 18 holes that are played in the order determined by the course layout.
 Each hole is played once in the round on a standard course of 18 holes.
 The game can be played by any number of people, although a typical group will have 1–4 people playing the round.
-The typical amount of time required for pace of play is two hours for a 9-hole round and four hours for an 18-hole round.
+The typical amount of time required for pace of play is about two hours for a 9-hole round and four hours for an 18-hole round.

 Playing a hole on a golf course is initiated by putting a ball into play by striking it with a club on the teeing ground (also called the tee box, or simply the tee).
 For this first shot on each hole, it is allowed but not required for the golfer to place the ball on a tee prior to striking it.
 A tee is a small peg that can be used to elevate the ball slightly above the ground up to a few centimetres high.
 Tees are commonly made of wood but may be constructed of any material, including plastic.
 Traditionally, golfers used mounds of sand to elevate the ball, and containers of sand were provided for the purpose.
 A few courses still require sand to be used instead of peg tees, to reduce litter and reduce damage to the teeing ground.
-Tees help reduce the interference of the ground or grass on the movement of the club making the ball easier to hit, and also places the ball in the very centre of the striking face of the club (the "sweet spot") for better distance.
+Tees help reduce the interference of the ground or grass on the movement of the club making the ball easier to hit by elevating the ball from the playing surface.

 When the initial shot on a hole is intended to move the ball a long distance, typically more than 225 yd, the shot is commonly called a "drive" and is generally made with a long-shafted, large-headed wood club called a "driver".
 Shorter holes may be initiated with other clubs, such as higher-numbered woods or irons.
 Once the ball comes to rest, the golfer strikes it again as many times as necessary using shots that are variously known as a "lay-up", an "approach", a "pitch", or a "chip", until the ball reaches the green, where the golfer then "putts" the ball into the hole (commonly called "sinking the putt" or "holing out").
 The goal of getting the ball into the hole ("holing" the ball) in as few strokes as possible may be impeded by obstacles such as areas of longer grass called "rough" (usually found alongside fairways), which both slows any ball that contacts it and makes it harder to advance a ball that has stopped on it; "doglegs", which are changes in the direction of the fairway that often require shorter shots to play around them; bunkers (or sand traps); and water hazards such as ponds or streams.